 If you're looking for things for couples to do, you can walk or bike across the Golden Gate Bridge (across Golden Gate Strait via US 101).
 Dress in layers for the 1.7-mile trek, and remember that you'll have to turn around and walk back.
 Parking is extremely limited in the north- and south-side parking lots, so take public transportation to the bridge.

 Explore the Sutro Baths (1004 Point Lobos Ave.), the oceanside ruins (due to a fire) of what once was a lavish bathing spa complex with the world's largest indoor swimming pool.
-If you're wondering what to do to cap off your day, nothing beats watching the sun set from the nearby Cliff House (1090 Point Lobos Ave.).

 Yes, Fisherman's Wharf (along The Embarcadero from Pier 39 to Ghirardelli Square) is touristy, but who can resist restaurants where you can nibble Dungeness crab or scarf down clam chowder from a sourdough bread bowl; it is one of those things you just have to do.
 Stop by the flagship location of Boudin Bakery, watch the team of bakers do their thing from an observation window and don't forget to pick up a fresh loaf or two to take home.